priyankarauthan/CI-CD/README.md

 👉 No extra layer needed

-Think:
+Think:-

 👉 You already have what Docker needs

-🍎🪟 Case 2: If you are using MAC or WINDOWS
+## 🍎🪟 Case 2: If you are using MAC or WINDOWS

 👉 Your system is NOT Linux ❌